-At NOCE, we recognize that fostering a culture where SLOs are valued and integrated requires more than processes.
-It involves understanding, engagement, and commitment.
-To support this:
+At NOCE, we recognize that fostering a culture where SLOs are valued and integrated requires more than just processes.
+It involves a shared institutional commitment, where all faculty-both full-time and adjunct-play a critical role in assessment and reporting.
+SLO assessment is not optional but an essential part of instructional responsibilities, ensuring compliance with accreditation, curriculum alignment, and institutional effectiveness.
+To support this expectation:

-- 1. Educate and Raise Awareness: We conduct workshops, invite guest speakers, and provide clear communication on the benefits and expectations of SLOs. - 2.
-Simplify the Process: Through tools, templates, and a centralized system, we aim to make SLO documentation and assessment as seamless as possible. - 3.
-Collaborative Culture: Encouraging collaboration, feedback, and open forums ensures our faculty feel supported and engaged in the SLO process. - 4.
-Incentivize Participation: Through recognition, professional development opportunities, and tying SLO participation to tangible benefits, we aim to make SLOs an integral part of our faculty's professional journey. - 5.
-Integrate into Existing Structures: By aligning SLOs with program reviews and institutional goals and providing regular updates, we ensure that SLOs remain front and center in our academic endeavors.
+- 1. Educate and Raise Awareness: We conduct workshops, invite guest speakers, and provide clear communication on the institutional obligation of SLO assessment. - Clarify Responsibilities: Faculty are expected to engage in the full SLO assessment cycle, including data collection and reporting, as outlined in the full-time and adjunct faculty contracts and the Course Outline of Record (COR). - 3.
+Simplify the Process: Through tools, templates, and a centralized system, we aim to make SLO documentation and assessment as seamless as possible. - 4.
+Collaborative Culture: Encouraging collaboration, feedback, and open forums ensures that faculty receive support and guidance to meet their SLO obligations.

+5. Integrate into Existing Structures: By aligning SLOs with program reviews and institutional goals and providing regular updates, we ensure that SLOs remain a core component of faculty responsibilities and institutional planning.